ni/measurement-plugin-python/docs/README.md

     ``` cmd
     cd <path_of_example_measurement>
-    REM Example: cd "..\examples\dc_measurement"
+    REM Example: cd "..\measurement-services-python\examples\dc_measurement"
     ```

-3. The below command installs all the dependencies needed for the Example into `.venv`
+3. Run poetry install.
+The command creates/updates the .venv and installs all the dependencies needed for the Example into `.venv`

     ``` cmd
     poetry install